Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/07/custom-states-break-population-of-work-item-closed-date.md

 When the Azure DevOps team announced custom work item states, I was delighted.

-Before this change, work was “New”, “Approved”, “Committed”, and “Done”.
-The problem with this set up is that it is based on a process where “Done” means “we’ve finished working on it… I suppose someone might release it”.
-This doesn’t match the process we are using, where “Done” means “Customers now have this feature”.
-When custom states arrived, this solved a major problem for us – visualising the state of the work in process.
-We could now have states that represented where the work really was, such as a “Deploying” state.
+Before this change, work was "New", "Approved", "Committed", and "Done".
+The problem with this set up is that it is based on a process where "Done" means "we've finished working on it… I suppose someone might release it".
+This doesn't match the process we are using, where "Done" means "Customers now have this feature".
+When custom states arrived, this solved a major problem for us - visualising the state of the work in process.
+We could now have states that represented where the work really was, such as a "Deploying" state.

-But there’s a problem.
-Somewhere deep inside of Azue DevOps is an “OOB Transition Rule” that detects when a card moves from “Approved” or “Comitted” to “Done” and sets the “Closed Date”.
+But there's a problem.
+Somewhere deep inside of Azure DevOps is an "OOB Transition Rule" that detects when a card moves from "Approved" or "Committed" to "Done" and sets the "Closed Date".
 This is one of the most important dates associated with a work item.
 Everything from cycle times to date of release are represented by this date.
-Despite all of our custom states being functionally equivalent to “Committed” (i.e. they are all described as “In Progress” states), the transition rule does not fire for custom states.
+Despite all of our custom states being functionally equivalent to "Committed" (i.e. they are all described as "In Progress" states), the transition rule does not fire for custom states.

-We are currently using a workaround to get similar data by adding “WHERE ChangedDate…” alongside our “WHERE ClosedDate…” clauses – but beware… if a card is “Changed” after it is “Done” it will pop back into your reports:
+We are currently using a workaround to get similar data by adding "WHERE ChangedDate…" alongside our "WHERE ClosedDate…" clauses - but beware… if a card is "Changed" after it is "Done" it will pop back into your reports:

-:::div{.inset}
+:::figure
 :img{src="/img/2016/07/query-workaround.png" alt="Query Workaround" loading="lazy"}
 :::